 Raise the temperature of the greenhouse at sunset to dry condensation on leaves.
 This is especially important in the winter.

 Isolate plants showing signs of botrytis from the greenhouse population.
-Destroy the plants on inexpensive specimens that you can easily replace; this prevents widespread, more costly outbreaks.
+Destroy the plants on inexpensive specimens that you can easily replace to prevent widespread, more costly outbreaks.

 Conventional Control of Botrytis

-Severe botrytis outbreaks may require fungicide applications to achieve control of the disease.
-Botrytis can become resistant to chemicals, so switching it up occasionally may achieve better control.
+Severe botrytis outbreaks might require fungicide applications to achieve control of the disease.
+Botrytis can become resistant to chemicals, so switching it up occasionally might achieve better control.
 Gardeners should look for fungicides that contain one of these active ingredients: